 Upon satisfactorily completing the CCEI Director’s Certificate program, students should be able to:

-- Identify key considerations for developing a child care center philosophy and mission & vision statements
+- Identify key considerations for developing a child care center philosophy

 - Identify common hazards throughout the school facility and strategies for maintaining a safe and healthy environment